LumenfuchsStudios/Dummy/USAGE.md

 The Dummy will not walk in the following conditions, regardless of this setting:

 * The Dummy is being stared at while `dummy.freeze_when_stared` is enabled;
-* The block the Dummy would walk to is a Redstone Wire (with power 12 or above) or Redstone Block;
+* The block the Dummy would walk to is a Redstone Wire (with power 12 or above) or a Redstone Block;
 * There is a hole deeper than two blocks where the Dummy would walk to.
   * A hole is determined if the two blocks below the target position are of type `#lumenfuchs:transparent`.